 This traditional recipe uses lime to make a stronger, more durable Milk Paint that is inexpensive and easy to make.
+All of our pigment colors can be used in milk paint as the small amount of lime in the recipe will not cause loss of color.
+A topcoat should be applied to milk paint to protect its matte, absorbent surface.
 It is generally considered an interior paint unless properly coated with a suitable exterior topcoat.
 The amounts given will make approximately 1¾ quarts of paint, to cover approximately 90 to 100 square feet.
 To make less paint, simply divide the recipe in half or fourths.

 *If using lime putty for this recipe rather than lime powder, use twice the weight of putty and adjust any added water to create the proper consistency.

 Surfaces that will accept Milk Paint must be absorbent and free of previous finishes.
 They include wood, plaster, terra cotta, clay, etc. Milk Paint will not adhere to latex or other paints.
 Tests on questionable surfaces should be performed to confirm adhesion.
 Milk Paint is a translucent coating and should not be considered as a substitute for more opaque wall coatings.
 It is excellent for wash techniques on bare plaster walls.

 NOTE: Since quantities for dry ingredients are given by weight for accuracy, it is recommended to have a small gram scale for weighing dry ingredients.

 For this recipe we are using fresh milk that will be turned to curds with the addition of vinegar (or lemon juice).
 By curdling to create Quark, the milk protein is concentrated within the curds making a stronger paint.
 In addition it will not be prone to mold as milk paints created from fresh milk can be.
 Watch a video on making Quark.